The Best Mango Lassi Recipe (Restaurant-Style)

 I haven’t tried this with Greek yogurt, but I think it should work.
 If you’d like to use it, try adding less than amount in the recipe so the lassi stays runnier in consistency.

-You’ll often find that it’s already made in restaurants because it keeps well in the fridge.
+You may have noticed how restaurants often have it ready-to-go.
+That’s because it keeps really well in the fridge.
 You can refrigerate for 12-18 hours before it starts losing freshness.

 Place in an glass jar, cover with a lid, and store in the fridge.